Abbas Afridi (cricketer)

-Mohammad Abbas Afridi (born 5 April 2001) is a Pakistani cricketer who plays for Khyber Pakhtunkhwa.
+Muhammad Abbas Afridi (born 5 April 2001) is a Pakistani cricketer who plays for Karachi Kings and Pakistan national cricket team.
+He made his international debut for Pakistan National Cricket team on 12 January 2024 against New Zealand.

-Personal life
+Early life and family

-Abbas Afridi was born on 5 April 2001 in Peshawar, Khyber Pakhtunkhwa.
+Abbas Afridi was born on 5 April 2001 in Peshawar. into a Pashtun family belonging to the Afridi tribe.

-He is the nephew of former Pakistan international cricketer and fellow fast bowler Umar Gul.
+He is the nephew of former Pakistan international cricketer Umar Gul.

 Domestic career

 In September 2018, Afridi made his List A debut for Habib Bank Limited in the 2018–19 Quaid-e-Azam One Day Cup.

 In October 2018, he made his first-class debut for Habib Bank Limited in the 2018–19 Quaid-e-Azam Trophy.

 In December 2019, he was named in Pakistan's squad for the 2020 Under-19 Cricket World Cup.
 He remained leading wicket-taker for Pakistan in the tournament.